+A.J.
 MAMBI, J.

-In the District Court of Mbarali the appellant ANORD MSIGARA was charged with an offence of Grave Sexual Abuse, contrary to section 138C (1), (2) (b) of the Penal Code, Cap.
+In the District Court of Kondoa the appellant AMIR HUSSEIN BONGA was charged with an offence of rape, contrary to section 130 (1), (2) (e) and section 131 (1) of the Penal Code, Cap.
 16 [R.E.
 2019].
-Upon being convicted, the appellant was sentenced to serve 20 years imprisonment.

-Aggrieved, the appellant preferred his nine grounds appealed to this court to challenge the decision of the trial court.
+Upon being convicted, the appellant was sentenced to serve 30years imprisonment.
+Aggrieved, the appellant preferred his eleven grounds appealed to this court to challenge the decision of the trial court.
+The appellant preferred the following grounds of appeal; -